symfony/symfony-docs/console/lockable_trait.rst

 Prevent Multiple Executions of a Console Command
 ================================================

-.. versionadded:: 3.2

-    The ``LockableTrait`` was introduced in Symfony 3.2.

 A simple but effective way to prevent multiple executions of the same command in a single server is to use `locks`_.
 The :doc:`Lock component </components/lock>` provides multiple classes to create locks based on the filesystem (:ref:`FlockStore <lock-store-flock>`),